 About

-Surf 'N Splash Camp includes surf time and instruction on the FlowRider, aquatic adventures in the Recreation Pool, and Open Recreation Swim time.
-Each camp day also includes 75 minutes of exclusive FlowRider training.
-All campers receive a daily snack and a t-shirt.
+Surf 'N Splash Camp gives campers surf time and instruction on the FlowRider, along with aquatic adventures in the Recreation Pool.
+Each session includes 75 minutes of exclusive FlowRider training and Open Recreation Swim time.
+All campers receive a daily snack and a t-shirt, and all campers must be signed in and out by an adult each day.

 • Ages: 7–14 years old

 The Snohomish Aquatic Center has been operating since its grand opening in January 2014.
-The center is owned and operated by the Snohomish School District and serves as the home pool for Glacier Peak High School and Snohomish High School swim teams, as well as local club teams and a U.S. Master’s Swim team.
-The leadership team includes Aquatic Center Supervisor Chris Bensen, Aquatics Manager Juleah Duffield, Facility Manager Michael Jones, Guest Service Manager Mary McCall, and Snohomish School District Communications Manager Ashley Choquette.
-The Snohomish School District states that its mission is to create an educational community that ignites a passion for learning where every student is known and empowered.
-One community member, Bill Fulton, describes the facility as an aquatic facility rather than a swimming pool and notes that the possibilities it offers kids and adults in the district and community are tremendous.
+The center is owned and operated by the Snohomish School District and serves as the home pool for local swim teams from Glacier Peak High School and Snohomish High School, as well as local club teams and a U.S. Master’s Swim team, and it provides equal access to the Boy Scouts and other designated youth groups.
+The district’s mission is to create an educational community that ignites a passion for learning where every student is known and empowered.
+Leadership connected to the center and district includes Aquatic Center Supervisor Chris Bensen, Aquatics Manager Juleah Duffield, Facility Manager Michael Jones, Guest Service Manager Mary McCall, Snohomish School District Communications Manager Ashley Choquette, Civil Rights Coordinator and Title IX Coordinator Darryl Pernat, Student ADA and Section 504 Coordinator Wendy McCulloch, Applicant and Employee ADA Coordinator Shantel Strandt, and Harassment, Intimidation and Bullying Coordinator Jennifer Harlan.
+One community member described the facility by saying, “Every member of our community will benefit from this wonderful facility.
+It's an aquatic facility - not a swimming pool.
+The possibilities this offers the kids and adults in our district and our community are tremendous.”

 • Ages: 7–14 years old

 The Snohomish Aquatic Center has been operating since its grand opening in January 2014.
-The center is owned and operated by the Snohomish School District and serves as the home pool for Glacier Peak High School and Snohomish High School swim teams, as well as local club teams and a U.S. Master’s Swim team.
-The leadership team includes Aquatic Center Supervisor Chris Bensen, Aquatics Manager Juleah Duffield, Facility Manager Michael Jones, Guest Service Manager Mary McCall, and Snohomish School District Communications Manager Ashley Choquette.
-The Snohomish School District states that its mission is to create an educational community that ignites a passion for learning where every student is known and empowered.
-One community member, Bill Fulton, describes the facility as an aquatic facility rather than a swimming pool and notes that the possibilities it offers kids and adults in the district and community are tremendous.
+The center is owned and operated by the Snohomish School District and serves as the home pool for local swim teams from Glacier Peak High School and Snohomish High School, as well as local club teams and a U.S. Master’s Swim team, and it provides equal access to the Boy Scouts and other designated youth groups.
+The district’s mission is to create an educational community that ignites a passion for learning where every student is known and empowered.
+Leadership connected to the center and district includes Aquatic Center Supervisor Chris Bensen, Aquatics Manager Juleah Duffield, Facility Manager Michael Jones, Guest Service Manager Mary McCall, Snohomish School District Communications Manager Ashley Choquette, Civil Rights Coordinator and Title IX Coordinator Darryl Pernat, Student ADA and Section 504 Coordinator Wendy McCulloch, Applicant and Employee ADA Coordinator Shantel Strandt, and Harassment, Intimidation and Bullying Coordinator Jennifer Harlan.
+One community member described the facility by saying, “Every member of our community will benefit from this wonderful facility.
+It's an aquatic facility - not a swimming pool.
+The possibilities this offers the kids and adults in our district and our community are tremendous.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.